 Place de la Concorde is another large square located in the first arrondissement of Paris.
 It is best known for its role in the French Revolution when it was the site of public executions by guillotine.

-Today, the square is home to the Luxor Obelisk, a 3,300-year-old Egyptian artifact that was gifted to France in the 19th century.
-The obelisk stands nearly 75 feet tall and is decorated with hieroglyphics that tell the story of Pharaoh Ramses II.
-At the base of the obelisk are four bronze lions that were added in 1836.
+Today, the square is home to the Luxor Obelisk, a 3,300-year-old Egyptian artifact gifted to France in the 19th century.
+The obelisk stands nearly 75 feet tall and is decorated with hieroglyphics telling the story of Pharaoh Ramses II.
+Four bronze lions, added in 1836, are at the base of the obelisk.

 Place de la Concorde is a popular tourist attraction and a beautiful spot to take in some of Paris’ history.